What to Bring to Your Appointment

 We won’t need everything for your 1st appointment.
 To find out if bankruptcy is for you, just be prepared to give us a rough idea of your income and debts.
 If you have any questions contact us.

-- Paycheck stubs for husband and wife for the 7 months leading up to your bankruptcy filing.
+- Paycheck stubs for husband & wife for the 7 months leading up to your bankruptcy filing.
+Please organize by job & in reverse chronological order.

-- A list of money contributed to your household or living expenses by others for the last 7 months.
+- A list of money contributed to your household and/or living expenses by others for the last 7 months.

-- Bank statements for the 7 months leading up to your bankruptcy filing (and any other financial institution statements, such as credit union, brokerage, money market, etc.).
-For every deposit please write a brief explanation of the source of funds on the statement.
+- Bank statements for the 7 months leading up to your bankruptcy filing.
+Please organize by account & in reverse chronological order.
+For every unexplained deposit please write a brief explanation of the source of funds on the statement next to the deposit.

-- The most recent bill you have for each of your debts and the most recent correspondence you have from collections agencies and attorneys.
-This is important that your creditors get proper notice of your bankruptcy filing.
-Each creditor’s address as listed in your bankruptcy must be accurate.
-If the creditor has specified an address for correspondence in at least two communications in the 90 days leading up to your bankruptcy filing, that address must be listed in your bankruptcy.
+- The most recent bill you have for each of your debts & most recent correspondence you have from collection agencies & collection attorneys.
+If the creditor has specified an address for correspondence in at least two communications in the 90 days leading up to your bankruptcy filing, that address must be listed in your bankruptcy petition.

-- If you own real estate, recorded copies of your deed, all mortgages, and all assignments of mortgages.
-You can get recorded copies from the Register of Deeds (in Milwaukee County go to the 1st floor of the Courthouse at 901 N. 9th St.; phone 278-4021).
-Make sure you get complete copies of all pages of each document.
+- If you own real estate, recorded copies of your deed, all mortgages & all assignments of mortgages.
+You can get recorded copies from the Register of Deeds (in Milwaukee County on the 1st floor of the Courthouse at 901 N. 9th St.; phone 414-278-4021).
+Please get complete copies of all documents.

 - The most recent property tax bill, showing the assessed value, for each property you own.

-- A copy of your social security card or other proof of your social security number.
+- Social security card or other proof of your social security number.

-- Recent statements for all of your retirement accounts or pension plans, including and especially any early withdrawals in the last seven (7) months.
+- Recent statements for all of your retirement accounts or pension plans.

 - A list of all your addresses for the past three years.